rajveerpatil759-cell/sql_sales_project/README.md

 - **Database Creation**: The project starts by creating a database named `project`.
 - **Table Creation**: A table named `customer_table` is created to store the customer data.
 The table structure includes columns for Customer_ID ,Customer_Name ,Segment ,City ,State ,Region .
-                      A table named `product_table` is created to store the product data.The table structure includes columns for ProductID,Category	,Sub-Category,	Product Name.
+                      A table named `product_table` is created to store the product data.The table structure includes columns for ProductID,Category, Sub-Category,	Product Name.
-                       A table named `transcation_table` is created to store the transaction data.The table structure includes columns for Order ID	,Order Date	,Customer ID	,Product ID,Sales.
+                       A table named `transcation_table` is created to store the transaction data.The table structure includes columns for Order ID	,Order Date	,Customer ID, Product ID,Sales.